fatcerberus/spectacles/README.md

 secondary effects, such as the Zombie affliction caused by Electrocute.
 Guard cannot block statuses inflicted as a primary effect, however, such as that from Necromancy.
-Guard is a Rank 5 action; if the cooldown expires before the character is attacked, they will automatically return to Attack Stance.
+Guard is a Rank 5 action; if the cooldown expires before the character is attacked, they will automatically return to Normal stance.

 Note that when a melee (sword or contact) move is Guarded, the attack will always miss outright.
 The opening thus created will allow the Guarding